vanessaycui/snake-game/README.md

 5. Avoid colliding with yourself, you'll lose instantly.
 6. If your points go below 0, you'll lose.
 7. Gain enough points for your name to be shown on the TOP SCORES list.
-8. Compete with your family & friends.
+8. Compete with family & friends.

 HOW TO STOP:
 1. Click RESET. ***If RESET was clicked mid-play, your score will not be recorded.***